SwissDataScienceCenter/renku-data-services/components/renku_data_services/search/query_manual.md

 date or partial timestamp.
 Then a `+`, `-` or `/` follows with the amount of days.

-The `/` character allows to add and substract the days from the reference date, making the reference date the middle.
+The `/` character allows to add and subtract the days from the reference date, making the reference date the middle.

 Example: